COVID consumers: 2021 habits & trends

 Rooting for the home team

-This behaviour looks set to stay – of the 49 percent of consumers who made the move towards domestic online retailers, 52 percent say they’ll continue to do so.
+This behaviour looks set to stay.
+Of the 49 percent of consumers who made the move towards domestic online retailers, 52 percent say they’ll continue to do so.

 Sustainability issues are also more front of mind.
 While there has been an increase in the number of people buying pre-packaged fruit and veg, half of all shoppers are now actively trying to buy foods and drinks with less plastic packaging.
-Almost half (45%) now prioritise brands that promise environmental friendliness, with the vast majority (82%) of Australians valuing sustainable packaging, with environmental concerns driving their purchases.
+Almost half (45%) now prioritise brands that promise environmental friendliness.
+And the vast majority (82%) of Australians valuing sustainable packaging, with environmental concerns driving their purchases.

-Farmers’ markets have been deemed an essential service during lockdown, and they sure make for a more enjoyable shopping experience than a trip to Coles or Woolies, where you have to navigate your way around hordes of cranky customers who may take a swing at you at any moment.
+Farmers’ markets have been deemed an essential service during lockdown.
+They sure make for a more enjoyable shopping experience than a trip to Coles or Woolies, where you have to navigate your way around hordes of cranky customers who may take a swing at you at any moment.
 Farmers’ markets are not only a great way to support local producers and gain access to fresh, seasonal, sustainably produced food; they’re also outdoors, making them preferable to crowded supermarkets, which see many cases of COVID transmission.

 “Where we are, there are lots of ‘anti-maskers’,” says Allie Godfrey, Market Manager of Mullum Farmers’ Market in Mullumbimby, one of the markets that closed temporarily.
-“There’s also a large part of the community that is conforming, but because there were people that weren’t wanting to conform, we felt it was unsafe to carry on until we could take time to regroup and defuse some community tension.
+“There’s also a large part of the community that is conforming.
+But because there were people that weren’t wanting to conform, we felt it was unsafe to carry on until we could take time to regroup and defuse some community tension.
 It was getting quite tense.”

 “Last year, we didn’t have a problem with masks because we didn’t have to wear masks.
 But now, we’re finding it’s very divisive in our community, which is the saddest thing of all.

-“I thought that even people with very different viewpoints would still trying to respect our wishes in order to keep the security of our sustainable food systems alive, rather than being forced to shop at the ones that are directly responsible for climate change.”
+“I thought that even people with very different viewpoints would still trying to respect our wishes in order to keep the security of our sustainable food systems alive.
+Rather than being forced to shop at the ones that are directly responsible for climate change.”

 If you’d like to get away from the supermarket crowds and the computer and enjoy a bit of fresh air and genuine human contact, try supporting your local farmers’ market.
 Pack your reusable shopping bags, grab a mask and find your nearest market here.